 (ii) True

-A coil becomes an electromagnet only when electric current flows through it.
+A coil behaves as an electromagnet only while electric current flows through it; the magnetic effect exists during the current flow.

 (iii) False